 How is a HACCP Risk Assessment Matrix different from other risk assessment tools?

 Legal requirements and industry standards mandate the use of a risk assessment matrix in certain sectors, such as the food industry.
-These regulations aim to ensure food safety and prevent potential hazards in accordance with HACCP principles.
+These regulations aim to ensure food safety and prevent potential hazards in food supply chains in accordance with HACCP principles.

 Can a HACCP Risk Assessment Matrix be used in any industry, or is it specific to the food industry?